callumgare/big-shot/README.md

 ## 🎪 Demo
 **Check out the [live demo](https://big-shot-demo.glitch.me/).**

 ## ⚠️ Software Quality and Features
 **Big Shot is very much in alpha.** No assurances are given, there are no tests yet and there could potentially be breaking changes in the future.
 So don’t use big shot in a situation when stability is very important.

 While I intend to improve Big Shot over time I have limited capacity so I will probably focus on either features that I’ll use or improve general stability.
-Pull requests are encuraged if you would like to contribute.
+Pull requests are encouraged if you would like to contribute.
 Although unless you're not concerned if a change is not accepted please create an issue before you write any code because I would like to add features in a conscious and thoughtful way.

 ### Things It Does
 - Supports image and video
-- Has the same zoom behaviour as photoswipe (minus panning)
+- Has the same zoom behaviour as PhotoSwipe (minus panning)
 - minimal and elegant UI

 ### Things It Does Not Do (Yet?)